HanaAbdi/public/subjects/nrune/README.md

 ### Instructions

-Write a function that returns the nth `rune` of a `string`.
+Write a function that returns the nth `rune` of a `string`;  if not possible, it returns 0.

-- In case of impossibilities, the function returns `0`.

 ### Expected function